nodejs/Release/GOVERNANCE.md

 during the weekly WG meeting.

-**Note**: If you make a significant contribution and are not considered for commit-access, log an issue or contact a WG member directly and it will be brought up in the next WG meeting.
+**Note**: If you make a significant contribution and are not considered for commit access, log an issue or contact a WG member directly and it will be brought up in the next WG meeting.

 Modifications of the contents of the Release repository are made